-According to Cocktail Times, the name Irish Coffee originated at the Port of Foyne, a busy Irish air hub in the 1930s and 40s.
-When a flight was forced to turn back to Ireland during inclement weather, Chef Joe Sheridan offered the passengers a whiskey-laced coffee drink.
-When asked if it was Brazilian coffee, he quipped: "that's Irish coffee."
+According to Cocktail Times, the Irish Coffee was first served at the Port of Foyne, a busy Irish air hub in the 1930s and 40s.
+After a flight was forced to turn back to Ireland during inclement weather, Chef Joe Sheridan offered the passengers a whiskey-laced coffee drink to warm and cheer them up.
+Perhaps not realizing their warming beverage contained alcohol, they asked if it was Brazilian coffee, In reply, Sheridan quipped: "that's Irish coffee."

-San Francisco Chronicle Travel columnist Stanton Delaplane and local barkeeper Jack Koeppler of Buena Vista Cafe teamed up to bring the drink to the California in the 1950s.
-The whole story is below and well worth at read to find out how much harder that was than it sounds.
+It took another 30 years for Irish Coffee to make its way to the USA.
+When you take your first sip, toast San Francisco Chronicle Travel columnist Stanton Delaplane and local barkeeper Jack Koeppler of Buena Vista Cafe who teamed up to bring the drink to California.
+The whole story is below and well worth a read to find out how much more difficult that was than it sounds.

 Where to Get Irish Coffee in San Francisco

-The Buena Vista Cafe has served over 30 million Irish Coffees, and they keep making them at the rate of a quarter million a year, their bartenders turning them out in tandem by the scores.
-Their most popular offerings are the Irish Coffee (made with real Irish whiskey), Bailey's Irish Cream Coffee and the Godiva Chocolate Coffee, and cozying up to a cup of it is one of our top ways to spend a rainy day in San Francisco.
+The Buena Vista Cafe has served tens of millions of Irish Coffees, and they keep making them at the rate of a quarter million a year.
+So many that their bartenders know how to turn them out in tandem by the scores.
+The cafe's most popular offerings are the Irish Coffee (made with real Irish whiskey), Bailey's Irish Cream Coffee and the Godiva Chocolate Coffee.
+Cozying up to a cup of it is one of the best ways to spend a rainy day in San Francisco.

-With all that history and all of us thirsty journalists writing about it, it's not surprising that the Buena Vista is always busy.
-You can find a seat at the bar to watch the bartenders making the drinks by the dozens, or walk up to any table with some empty chairs and introduce yourself.
+With all that history and thirsty journalists and bloggers writing about it, it's not surprising that the Buena Vista is always busy.
+You can find a seat at the bar to watch the bartenders making the drinks by the dozens, or walk up to any table with empty chairs and introduce yourself.
 They also serve food, but that's not their specialty, and you might be better off finding your meal somewhere else.

-From all the hoopla, you might think that the Buena Vista is only one place in San Francisco to get an Irish Coffee, but there are more.
-Website 7x7 lists Tosca, The Irish Bank and 15 Romolo among their favorite places to get Irish Coffee in San Francisco
+From all the hoopla, you might think that the Buena Vista is only one place in San Francisco to get an Irish Coffee, but there are more according to Foursquare.
+You can also get frozen Irish coffees and Irish coffee gelato around town, but it's better to go for the original, warm one.

 How Irish Coffee Came to America